kuzxnia/README.md/README.md

 ## Hi there!
 I'm Kacper (@kuzxnia) 👋
-I'm an Engineer based in Gdynia 🏖️ in the Poland 🇵🇱
+I'm an Engineer based in Gdynia 🏖️ in Poland 🇵🇱

 Right about now I'm a Backend Engineer [@allegro](https://github.com/allegro)